Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 This process takes some time and involves a little bit of trial and error.

-You can use online tools like Ahrefs or Moz Keyword Explorer to get started.
+You can use online tools like Ahrefs to get started.
 These tools will help you identify keywords with high search volumes and tell you how easy or difficult it is to target a keyword.

 Long-tail keywords are always better.
 For example, it’s easier to target a keyword like “high-top waterproof hiking boots” as opposed to just “boots.”